akshaygogate1995/Kubernetes_CKA/Scheduling.md

 Important - Taint and Tolerations does not tell the pod to go to a particular node.
 Instead, it tells the node to only accept pods with certain tolerations.
 If your requirement is to restrict a pod to a certain nodes, it is achieved through another concept called as node affinity.

+Scheduler does not schedule any pods on the master node.
+Why is that? -> When the kubernetes cluster is first set up, a taint is set on the master node automatically that prevents any pods from being scheduled on this node.

+kubectl describe node kubemaster | grep Taint   ( Will show taint on master node)

+k taint nodes node01 spray=mortein:NoSchedule

+kubectl run pod-01 --image=nginx

+kubectl run my-pod --image=nginx --dry-run=client -o yaml > my-pod.yaml